CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

 ## Defaults

-In Our Case the terraform Code is Located in a Subdirectory why we need to define the "`working-directory`" for all upcoming Terraform Tasks.
+In our Case the terraform code is Located in a subdirectory.
+We need to define the "`working-directory`" for all upcoming terraform tasks.

-To learn more about the Workflow Syntax and Jobs visit: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs
+To learn more about the workflow syntax and jobs visit: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs

 ## Deployment of AppService and WebApp

-Next the Script manages Terraform with the Build in Terraform CLI "`uses: hashicorp/setup-terraform@v1`".
+Next the script manages terraform with the build in Terraform CLI "`uses: hashicorp/setup-terraform@v1`".
 ```
     - name: Checkout
       uses: actions/checkout@v2